Bathurst, New South Wales, Australia

 Phase 1, to be completed by November 2018, involves retiring the top octave of bells and adding a further octave – casting 25 new bells in total.
 The retired bells will be permanently displayed as memorials, and the new bells will be hung on an extension to the present bell frame.
 All four octaves will be sounded using electro-magnetic hammers from a programmable unit, and will also be playable from a piano keyboard.

-Phase 2, to be completed by November 2019, will see the manufacture and installation of a new transmission system and baton clavier to allow traditional carillon playing.
+Phase 2 will see the manufacture and installation of a new transmission system and baton clavier to allow traditional carillon playing.
 A new practice clavier will also be manufactured and installed to complete the project.

 Phase 1 - The moulds for all 25 bells have now been manufactured, and the casting of the bells has been completed.
 Tuning has been completed and all is ready for dispatch.
 The bells are now hung and the electro-magnetic hammers and control boxes etc have been installed.
 Phase 1 has been completed.

-Phase 2 - The transformation of this automatic carillon to become also a "new" four octave manual playing carillon will begin at the Foundry week commencing 29th May 2019.
+Phase 2 - The transformation of this automatic carillon to become also a "new" four octave manual playing carillon is underway at the Foundry.